hasanpeal/FeedRecap/README.md

 ![FeedRecap Logo](https://www.feedrecap.com/icons8-feed-50.png)

-**FeedRecap** is an AI-powered newsletter platform that curates top tweets from Twitter, delivering them directly to your inbox.
-Whether you're interested in categories like politics, tech, sports, or entertainment, or you prefer following custom Twitter profiles, FeedRecap makes staying informed effortless and personalized.
+**FeedRecap** is a cutting-edge AI-powered newsletter platform that curates top tweets from Twitter, delivering them directly to your inbox.
+Whether you're following trending categories like politics, tech, finance, or entertainment, or customizing your feed with specific Twitter profiles, FeedRecap ensures you stay informed effortlessly and efficiently.

 ---